Violence doesn’t just happen.

 If you feel you need to vent your anger by demeaning your child, please think twice about it.
 A child who is verbally or physically beaten never deserves it.
 Love finds a way to discipline and communicate without violence.
 If a parent chooses violence, they might teach their child to continue self-violence through addiction for their entire lifetime.
 Unless an intervention happens, they will grow up to continue the family tradition of violence with their own children.

 Pain that is not transformed

 becomes pain that is transmitted.

-Violence begins with anger expressed or not expressed.
+Violence begins with the anger expressed or not expressed.
 It starts with an angry word or angry silence.
 It includes the buildup of tension through scapegoating and ostracization and it is preserved through secrets and isolation.
-Without these behaviors violence would never have a chance.
+Without these behaviors, violence would never have a chance.